Kevin Reynolds. BABCP Accredited, Specialist CBT and EMDR Therapist.

 You can access a free confidential telephone consultation which will last around 15 minutes, with no obligation.
 If you decide that CBT is for you then we can begin therapy.
 This consultation will be arranged at a time convenient to you

-Fees can be paid on a session by session basis, this can be paid in cash or by cheque at the end of the session.
+Fees can be paid on a session by session basis, this can be paid by bank transfer, in cash or by cheque at the end of the session.

 How it works....